stellar/slingshot/spec/ZkVM.md

     T.challenge_scalar(label) == T.challenge_bytes<64>(label) mod |G|
     ```

-Labled instances of the transcript can be precomputed
+Labeled instances of the transcript can be precomputed
 to reduce number of Keccak-f permutations to just one per challenge.

 ### Predicate